Piya Ka Ghar (TV series)

 Piya Ka Ghar was a Hindi TV serial that aired on Zee TV from 2 December 2002 to 10 February 2006.

 Concept

 The story is based on the life of a 21-year-old young girl Rimjhim who is pretty, elegant, and soft-spoken but quick-witted and full of fun.
 Rimjhim, who lives in a small town, dreams of marrying someone who will love and cherish her.
-Her childhood friend is Avinash and their families engage them when they are kids.
+Her childhood friend is Avinash, and their families engaged them when they were kids.
 However, shortly after, Avinash and his family move to Mumbai.

 Years later, a grown-up Rimjhim arrives in Mumbai to reconnect with Avinash and find true love.